antonfirsov/docs/2016/06-corertm/anouncing-net-core-rtm.md

 .NET Core Usage
 ===============

 Some customers couldn't wait until the final 1.0 release and have been using preview versions of .NET Core in production, on Windows and Linux.
-We guess that tens of customers have been doing this and that thousands are only one step away, based on direct customer conversations.
-Thanks!
 These customers tell us that .NET Core has had a significant impact for their businesses.
 We look forward to seeing many of the applications that will get built over the next year.
 Please keep the feedback coming so that we can decide what to add next.

 Illyriad Games, the team behind Age of Ascent, reported a [10-fold increase in performance](http://web.ageofascent.com/video-microsoft-cloud-age-ascent-browser-game-handle-50000-players/) using ASP.NET Core with Azure Service Fabric.
 We are also extremely greatful for their code contributions to this performance.
 Thanks [@benaadams](https://github.com/benaadams)!